 - 2. When I come to inspect, I will need to see the log book of alterations and reports and inventory of all articles.
-I will also need to see: - - a) a list of movable articles which the archdeacon has directed me to treat as of outstanding architectural, artistic, historical or archaeological value, or of significant monetary value, or at special risk of being stolen or damaged; - b) details of any ruins in the churchyard (open or closed) and - c) copies or details of any Tree Preservation Orders affecting trees in the churchyard (open or closed), in a Conservation Area, or on the Gazetteer of ancient, veteran and notable trees; or any tree impacting on the building - 3.
-The inspection will include as far as practicable all features of the building, covering all aspects of conservation and repair, and will include all articles, ruins and trees which section 1A of the Inspection of Churches Measure 1955 requires the inspection to cover.
+I will also need to see: - - a) a list of movable articles which the Archdeacon has directed me to treat as of outstanding architectural, artistic, historical or archaeological value, or of significant monetary value, or at special risk of being stolen or damaged; - b) details of any ruins in the churchyard (open or closed) and - c) copies or details of any Tree Preservation Orders affecting trees in the churchyard (open or closed), in a Conservation Area, or on the Gazetteer of ancient, veteran and notable trees; or any tree impacting on the building - 3.
+The inspection will include as far as practicable all features of the building, covering all aspects of conservation and repair, and will include all articles, ruins and trees which the Measure requires the inspection to cover.

-- 4. The report will be prepared and presented to conform to the requirements of the diocesan scheme and set out in accordance with the Church Buildings Council's current guidance.
+- 4. The report will be prepared and presented to conform to the requirements of the diocesan scheme, set out in accordance with the Church Buildings Council's current guidance, and reflect the General Synod motion calling all parts of the Church to work towards "net zero".
 The report will be submitted in electronic and paper form to the PCC, and copies in these formats will be sent at the same time to the archdeacon, the incumbent and the secretary of the Diocesan Advisory Committee (DAC).
 I accept that the report will be compiled and/or uploaded to the Church Heritage Record.
 Further copies will be issued in accordance with the directions contained in the scheme. - 5.
 I shall deliver the report within three months of carrying out the inspection. - 6.
 My fee for the inspection and report will be [.....]
 [In addition to the fee charges mentioned in paragraph 3 above I shall change the following out-of-pocket expenses: [....]